Stop wasting time in your writing life!

 We Wait To Accept Our Process

-The writing world is full of voices telling you why their way is the best way.
-It’s unlikely to be phrased quite so bluntly, but every writer talking on every podcast about their writing process is a seed planted in your mind that your process might not actually be “good” or “right”.
 It takes a long time and a lot of words to be able to recognize this truth.
 Most of the time we hear writing advice given with the caveat “this might not work for you” but there’s something in our brains that often ignores that key fact.
-So, we waste time beating ourselves up because we can’t get it done like X or Y writer.
+So, because we can’t do it like X or Y writer, we waste time beating ourselves up

-No, you CAN’T get it done like X or Y writer.
-You can ONLY get it done like you.
-So accept your process.
-And again, it’s going to take time and words to figure out what that is.
 Absolutely try other people’s ways and adapt them into your life, IF and only IF it’s a good fit.
 Life’s too short to live yours on someone else’s path.

 We Wait To Confront Our Truth

 Are you being completely honest with yourself about your writing or your writing life?
-Are you refusing good advice?
-Are you pushing against failures that just keep on happening?

 We usually ignore hard truths because it’s painful.
 But the pain of living a lie, of pushing to make a lie real, is even more painful.
 If there’s a truth that you’re refusing to acknowledge, chances are that you already feel it there, niggling at you in the quiet moments.
 Take a break and listen.
 What freedoms is that truth trying to grant you?